 This protectionist attitude that was shown so clearly in the 1940’s still prevails and has led to the marginalisation of ‘architecture’.
 We have an industry that promotes and reveres architectural fancy, only available to the businesses and citizens who can afford these good-looking status symbols.
 It is a failure of the often adversarial architect-builder business model that the term ‘architecture’ cannot be applied to 95% of the built environment.

 “Today, ‘architecture’ is becoming synonymous with ostentation and large budgets.
 It has been marginalised to the extent it caters to the premium end of the market’.

 So ultimately, it is left to volume house builders and developers to dictate the type and style of architecture that we see today.
-Gone are the days where the architect was the head builder, so the builder designs are predicated on construction optimisation, with a focus on speed and margins and little regard to the long-term impact on the built environment or health of owners.
+Gone are the days where the architect was the head builder, so the builder designs are predicated on construction optimisation, with a focus on speed and margins and little regard to the long-term impact on the built environment or financial and physical health of owners.

 It is in times like these that the concept of prefabrication or industrialised factory housing becomes popular.
 We have seen this in history and it appears a wholly logical solution to the problem of affordability.
 Yet time and time again it has failed to deliver on the promise.
 The operation of a profit-making, sustainable prefab business is difficult and more thought needs to be given to the right business model.
 Certainly prefab is part of the answer, but requires the coordination of a number of moving parts including design, regulation, incentives, land and material costs to make it work.